kursaha/docs/README.md

 label: Welcome
 icon: home
 ---
-# Welcome to Mailkeets
+# Welcome to Kursaha

 !!!success
-Get 20% more growth with customers with Mailkeets's Customer Engagement Platform.
+Get 20% more growth with customers with Kursaha's Customer Engagement Platform.
 !!!

-_Mailkeets_ is a customer engagement and business growth platform that provides businesses with the tools they need to engage their customers, grow their businesses, and improve their bottom line.
+_Kursaha_ is a customer engagement and business growth platform that provides businesses with the tools they need to engage their customers, grow their businesses, and improve their bottom line.
 With our AMP Marketplace and templates, generate professional no-code emails for your users.
 With our AI engine, quickly generate mail for the right purpose in right tone in seconds.

 Our Data warehouse native solution helps marketing and business team access deeper insight and identity of customers'.
 Workflows and campaign management with segmented data boost businesses growth.
 A/B testing framework helps them make right choices.